 - Keep toilets clean – Like most places, you want to leave the toilet the way you found it, so it’s no different in Japan.
 If you are interested in the history of Japanese toilets, you might want to visit the Toto Museum in Kitakyushu.

 - Blowing your nose – Blowing your nose in public is considered rude.
 Hence why you can see people walking around wearing surgical-style masks.
-Most people prefer to use these when they have cold or flu to help prevent passing on their germs to others.
+Most people prefer to use these when they have a cold or flu to help prevent passing on their germs to others.
 Sniffling (although my pet hate) is generally okay.

 - Bringing food and drinks bought elsewhere to a restaurant – Japan is full of places to eat from yatai (屋台 small food stall), izakaya ( 居酒屋) to fancy Michelin star restaurants, you have a wide range of choices to enjoy local specialities.
 One thing to remember is that eating food or drink bought from another restaurant, konbini or stall is considered to be bad manners.
 When you enter a yatai for example, so be sure to order food from their menu and bring the things you have bought elsewhere back to your hotel.
 Another thing that is seen as impolite is walking and eating.
 I nearly committed a faux-pas once when I started opening a packet of dry mango in the street and my friend told me that eating in the street was frown upon.
 I realised after the reasons I kept seeing people standing or crouching near food stalls while eating street food!
-Of course it’s possible to eat while walking in some places like food festivals at shrines or temples.
+Of course, it’s possible to eat while walking in some places like food festivals at shrines or temples.

-Detailed infographic is here.
+The detailed infographic is here.

 What did you think about these rules?
 If you follow them, you’ll have a great trip and be greeted with a warm smile wherever you go.
 If not, then you might get some strange looks from the locals while doing so.